Fill out this form

 Magni ipsam quas a aliquet sit, adipisci duis tempore accumsan, malesuada repellendus magnam quis eget proident?
 Etiam aliquet turpis, hymenaeos molestie taciti voluptas class?
 Ante.

-Our Patrons and Ambassadors help us in many ways: spreading the word about our work; giving their time to our patients and families; attending events and fundraising to help fund the care we provide.
+Our high profile Patrons and Ambassadors help us in many ways: spreading the word about our work; giving their time to our patients and families; attending events and fundraising to help fund the care we provide.
 We are so grateful for all their hard work and support.

 BAFTA award-winning documentary maker, actor and author, Ross Kemp, became an Ambassador for Thames Hospice in 2021.